Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Discussion and application to PS-CRDS microcavity sensor

-From the simulation results, it is clear that the analytical results confirm the accuracy of our finite element model.
-The quality factors for all the modes (TE, TM fields of the fundamental and higher order modes) are also obtained by one single simulation rather than multiple simulations.
+The results presented in section 3 show that our finite element model is both physically and numerically accurate.
+The quality factors for all the modes (fundamental and higher order modes) are also obtained by one single simulation rather than multiple simulations, which was the case for the original Oxborrow model.
 Moreover, no prior knowledge of any of the mode frequencies is required to obtain the quality factors.
+The model also gives fast results and without any fitting algorithms.